OXID-eSales/graphql-base-module/docs/architecture.rst

 Business
 --------

 The data types in `DataType` directory and services in `Service` directory belong to the business layer.
-This is where the business rules are implemented, business rules as in "is the current authenticated user allowed to see this entity" for example.
+This is where the business rules are implemented, business rules as for example in "is the currently authenticated user allowed to see this entity".

 Data types
 ^^^^^^^^^^

 Classes in `DataType` are a facade to the OXID eShop models in our case and wrap them, also they define the fields of our data types in the GraphQL API.
-They are allowed to call methods on OXID eShop models directly, althought not part of the infrastructure layer.
+They are allowed to call methods on OXID eShop models directly, although not part of the infrastructure layer.
 We are aware, that this violates the hexagonal approach, but yet struggle to come up with a good way to deal with this.

 A sample data type might look like this